viktorfrom/e7020e_bare/README.md

 (gdb)
 ```

-You have now compiled and debugged a minimal Rust `hello` example. `gdb` is a very useful tool so lookup some tutorials/docs (e.g., https://sourceware.org/gdb/onlinedocs/gdb/), a Cheat Sheet can be found at https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf.
+You have now compiled and debugged a minimal Rust `hello` example. `gdb` is a very useful tool so lookup some tutorials/docs (e.g., [gdb-doc](https://sourceware.org/gdb/onlinedocs/gdb/), and the [GDB Cheat Sheet](https://darkdust.net/files/GDB%20Cheat%20Sheet.pdf).

 ---